Seaside Fun: Things to Do in Torbay

 For something a little more quaint and secluded, check out the town of Brixham.
 It's made up of a hodgepodge of colourful buildings seemingly stacked on top of each other, connected by meandering alleys overlooking the water.
 Amble along hand in hand with whomsoever (great word) you happen to be hand in hand with at the Berry Head National Nature Reserve.
 This promontory (we’ve used that weird word twice now, it’s becoming part of the zeitgeist) juts out into the sea and has an elegant lighthouse at the end.

-Visit the Greenway House, where mystery writer Agatha Christie used to live.
-Lay down a blanket for a picnic on the Breakwater Beach and climb aboard the Golden Hind Museum Ship.
+Visit Greenway House, where mystery writer Agatha Christie used to live.
+Lay down a blanket for a picnic on Breakwater Beach and climb aboard the Golden Hind Museum Ship.
 Back on land, visit the Brixham Heritage Museum to learn all about the region’s history.
 You’ll pick up some interesting facts to tell the folks back home on your return (if you remember any of it).

-The South Devon Area of Outstanding Natural Beauty
+Explore the South Devon Area of Outstanding Natural Beauty

 Sounds a bit up itself doesn’t it?
 It’s like calling your kid Aphrodite or Einstein or something.
 So, its beauty better be pretty darn outstanding.
 To be fair, it’s quite spectacular, with its undulating coastline and views of the water.
 Meadows and agricultural areas that glow bright yellows and browns make a patchwork of the bumpy area, with nature trails meandering this way and that.
 Your knees will buckle long before your enthusiasm for this beautiful area begins to wane.